transport-stack/wiki-transport-stack/docs/use-cases/bus-auto-outshedding.md

 6. **API Access**: Provides RESTful API endpoints for accessing recorded data
 7. **Web Interface**: Offers a user-friendly dashboard for viewing depot data in tabular format

-**Key Requirements**:

-- Real-time GPS data feed for all buses in the fleet
-- Accurate geofence definitions for all depot locations
-- Fleet information with bus-to-depot assignments
-- Reliable network connectivity for data collection
-- Sufficient storage for historical data

 ## System Design / Architecture

 The system follows a modular architecture with the following components:

 1. **Data Collection Module**:
    - Polls GPS data from configured APIs at regular intervals
-   - Processes and normalizes data from multiple sources (DTC, DIMTS)
+   - Processes and normalizes data from multiple sources
    - Handles connection failures and data inconsistencies

 2. **Geofencing Engine**: